Renegade (media platform): White Man March

-In March 2014, Hunt and Renegade promoted the idea of a "White Man March", where autonomous groups of white people were supposed to go out in public places on that day with placards and leaflets bearing phrases such as "Diversity = White Genocide", at undisclosed locations.
-At the time of the march, Hunt said he was a supporter of William Daniel Johnson's American Freedom Party.
+In March 2014, Hunt and Renegade promoted the idea of a "White Man March", where autonomous groups of white people were encouraged to go out in public places on that day with placards and leaflets bearing phrases such as "Diversity = White Genocide", at undisclosed locations.
+At the time of the march, Hunt said he was a supporter of William Daniel Johnson's white supremacist American Freedom Party.
 Hunt planned to hold the event in New York City, where he lived at the time.
 He encouraged people to dress in "a pair of light khakis and a nice dress shirt" as part of their public relations.
 According to David Neiwert of the Southern Poverty Law Center, the event attracted negligible numbers of people, but had gatherings in New York City, Florence, Kentucky, Tempe, Arizona, Birmingham, Alabama, Branson, Missouri and Olympia, Washington.
 According to Neiwert, the autonomous march in Kentucky, organized by former National Alliance leader Robert Ransdell, was subject to particular derision due to the presence of two unidentified individuals in Ku Klux Klan uniforms.
 Hunt had planned to advocate these kind of events monthly, but changed his mind in April 2014.

-Following the White Man March, Titorenko publicly broke with Hunt, and several other contributors had also left.
-Hunt expanded and recruited other former Oracle Broadcasting hosts as replacements and moved from hosting on BlogTalkRadio to hosting their content on their own site.